-11 June 202013 July 2020 Announcement Announcing our COVID-19 response program Evelyn Araluen and Jonathan Dunk We write to you from strange and difficult times, and in solidarity for the current #BlackLivesMatter protests which are spreading the call for justice across the world.
+Published 11 June 202013 July 2020 · Announcement Announcing our COVID-19 response program Evelyn Araluen and Jonathan Dunk We write to you from strange and difficult times, and in solidarity for the current #BlackLivesMatter protests which are spreading the call for justice across the world.
 Over the past six months of our tenure as incoming editors of Overland literary journal, we have experienced great organisational challenges, including the end of our institutional sponsorship from Victoria University, and significant delays to our regular print schedule due to COVID-19 and a scheduled redesign of the journal.
 We are proud to announce that Autumn 238 will be with our subscribers shortly, and will feature writing from the incredible talents of Dujuan Hoosan, Clelia Rodriguez, the late Sean Bonney, and more.
 We know that COVID-19’s effect on Australia’s literary and cultural industries is devastating, and its damages will likely mark the sector for years to come.
 In response to this predicament Overland has partnered with Creative Victoria to do our part to increase paid publication opportunities in the sector as best we can.
 As such, we will be increasing our contributor fees for online publications by an average of 33.3% over a three-month period.
 Over this period, we will be releasing three new special digital editions of fiction, essay and poetry, curated by Elena Gomez, Jonno Revanche, and Melody Paloma, which will feature new work from writers who have lost work or have been otherwise disadvantaged by the pandemic.
 These publications will be supported by an exciting new digital programme of readings and events over the coming months, including a collaboration with Black Rhymes Aboriginal Poetry Night.
 At Overland, we believe critique and commentary are central to a lively and responsible arts community.
 Our gestures here to encourage new publishing opportunities where possible are in the spirit of collaboration and solidarity, but we also wish to emphasise that the burden of financially supporting Australia’s vital literary and cultural industry can never just be the work of NGOs, not-for-profits and grassroots networks.
 Our small part here was made possible by Creative Victoria’s Strategic Investment Package, but the literary, cultural, academic and arts sectors need wide-scale government support if organisations such as Overland are to continue their vital work into the future.
 We know Australian writers and critics are struggling, and that certain apathies of public policy are only compounding their difficulties.
 We’ll do whatever we can to support and advocate for writers during this crisis.
-Solidarity and hope, Evelyn Araluen and Jonathan Dunk Evelyn Araluen Evelyn Araluen is a poet, educator, and co-editor of Overland.
-Her Stella Prize winning book DROPBEAR was published by UQP in 2021.
-Born, raised, and writing in Dharug country, she is a Bundjalung descendant.
-She tweets at @evelynaraluen More by Evelyn Araluen and Jonathan Dunk Jonathan Dunk Jonathan Dunk is the co-editor of Overland, and a widely published poet and scholar.
-He lives on Woi Wurrung country.
-More by Evelyn Araluen and Jonathan Dunk Overland is a not-for-profit magazine with a proud history of supporting writers, and publishing ideas and voices often excluded from other places.
+Solidarity and hope, Evelyn Araluen and Jonathan Dunk Evelyn Araluen Evelyn Araluen is a Goorie and Koori poet, researcher, and co-editor of Overland Literary Journal.
+Her Stella-prize-winning poetry collection DROPBEAR was published by UQP in 2021.
+She lectures in Literature and Creative Writing at Deakin University.
+More by Evelyn Araluen › Jonathan Dunk Jonathan Dunk is the co-editor of Overland and a widely published poet and scholar.
+He lives on Wurundjeri country.
+More by Jonathan Dunk › Overland is a not-for-profit magazine with a proud history of supporting writers, and publishing ideas and voices often excluded from other places.
 If you like this piece, or support Overland’s work in general, please subscribe or donate.
-Related articles & Essays First published in Overland Issue 228 23 January 202325 January 2023 Announcement An announcement Editorial team In 2023, as we look towards our 250th edition and prepare for Overland’s 70th anniversary, we wish to make a tangible commitment to improve working conditions for our community, and ensure that whatever funding challenges we might face as a left-wing not-for-profit publisher are not passed on to our contributors.
+Related articles & Essays First published in Overland Issue 228 23 January 202325 January 2023 · Announcement An announcement Editorial team In 2023, as we look towards our 250th edition and prepare for Overland’s 70th anniversary, we wish to make a tangible commitment to improve working conditions for our community, and ensure that whatever funding challenges we might face as a left-wing not-for-profit publisher are not passed on to our contributors.
 As such, we are proud to become the first publishers to sign onto the Media, Entertainment & Arts Alliance’s Freelance Charter, which affirms the rights and protections of freelance contributors.
-First published in Overland Issue 228 25 May 202126 June 2021 Announcement Announcing the 2021 Kuracca Prize for Australian Literature longlist Editorial team In 2020, Overland literary journal received funding from Create Victoria to help sustain our organisation and encourage excellence in a struggling arts community.
+First published in Overland Issue 228 25 May 202126 June 2021 · News Announcing the 2021 Kuracca Prize for Australian Literature longlist Editorial team In 2020, Overland literary journal received funding from Create Victoria to help sustain our organisation and encourage excellence in a struggling arts community.
 In honour of the late Aunty Kerry Reed-Gilbert, Overland designated a portion of these funds for a new prize rewarding excellence and generosity in Australian writing, irrespective of form and genre.